 Practitioners are often concerned about sharing information and uncertain about when they can do so lawfully.
 This procedure provides a summary of the general principles to be followed by all practitioners to assist them in being proactive in sharing information as early as possible to help identify, assess and respond to risks or concerns about the safety and welfare of children.
 This procedure also includes guidance on sharing important information about any adults with whom that child has contact, which may impact the child’s safety or welfare.

-Under data protection legislation (UK Data Protection Act 2018 (DPA2018) and General Data Protection Regulations (GDPR)) it is not necessary to seek consent to share information for the purposes of safeguarding and promoting the welfare of a child or a vulnerable person provided that there is alternative lawful basis detailed in the UK Data Protection Act 2018/GDPR to process any personal information required.
+Under data protection legislation (UK Data Protection Act 2018 (DPA2018) and UK General Data Protection Regulations (GDPR)) it is not necessary to seek consent to share information for the purposes of safeguarding and promoting the welfare of a child or a vulnerable person provided that there is alternative lawful basis detailed in the UK Data Protection Act 2018/UK GDPR to process any personal information required.